 “Streaming shows allow individuals to watch programs at any time and to binge numerous episodes, thus intensifying the impact of the shows,” Foss said.
 “This impact is magnified further when people talk about shows on social media platforms or create their own content based on the shows, such as a parody on TikTok.”

-It wasn’t long ago that people tuned in to popular shows like Friends, Lost, The Walking Dead, and Game of Thrones each week and discussed them, but “Nowadays, there’s an overwhelming amount of content and content providers, so most people don’t even subscribe to the same streaming platforms, let alone watch the same shows,” said Chris Charles, who co-wrote the Liam Neeson film The Marksman and also produces movies through the company he co-owns, Throughline Films.
+It wasn’t long ago that people tuned in to popular shows like Friends, Lost, The Walking Dead, and Game of Thrones each week and discussed them.
+But “Nowadays, there’s an overwhelming amount of content and content providers, so most people don’t even subscribe to the same streaming platforms, let alone watch the same shows,” said Chris Charles, who co-wrote the Liam Neeson film The Marksman and also produces movies through the company he co-owns, Throughline Films.
 “And even if there is some overlap, people rarely view content concurrently unless it’s a really big release.
 As a result, I’ve found you often can’t discuss shows in groups like you used to, for fear of revealing spoilers.”

 As technology advances, the generation gap between shared experiences is growing wider, Foss said.
 “Historically, generational divisions existed in the content consumed, not the platform or medium,” she said.
 Now, generations are separated not only by the content they consume, but by the technology they use to access that content.
 “Older adults tune into television shows, while teens and young adults stream shows or use TikTok and social media.
 Within age groups, it’s easy to find shared viewing.”